gaborbernat/bernat-tech/content/posts/growing-pain/index.md

 when someone calls a python script, the current working directory is automatically attached to the `sys.path` (so you can import stuff exposed underneath it).

-This behavior of adding the current working directory though was never mandated.
-It was more of a side-effect as calling the build via `python setup.py sdist`.
-As this behavior is a side-effect (not a guarantee) all projects that import from their `setup.py` should explicitly add the scripts folder to the `sys.path`, at the start of the build.
+Adding the current working directory was never mandated.
+It was a side-effect of calling the build via `python setup.py sdist`.
+Because this behavior is a side-effect (not a guarantee), all projects that import from their `setup.py` should add the scripts folder to the `sys.path` at the start of the build.

-It's up for debate if importing the built package during the packaging (when it's not yet built/distributed) is a good idea or not (though the Python Packaging group is leaning towards it's not).
-Nevertheless, the fact of the matter is that when `setuptools` exposed its interface via the `setuptools.build_meta`, it chooses not to add the current working directory to the system path.
+Whether importing the built package during the packaging (when it's not yet built/distributed) is a good idea remains debatable (though the Python Packaging group leans towards "no").
+When `setuptools` exposed its interface via `setuptools.build_meta`, it chose not to add the current working directory to the system path.

 The PEP never mandates for the frontend to do this addition, as most build backend (declarative by nature) will never need this.
-Such functionality was deemed to be under the responsibility of the front end. `setuptools` respectively think if users want this functionality, they should be explicit in their `setup.py` and prepend the respective path to the `sys.path` manually.
+Such functionality was deemed to be under the responsibility of the front end. `setuptools` maintainers think if users want this functionality, they should be explicit in their `setup.py` and prepend the respective path to the `sys.path`.

-To simplify the pip code base pip decided to opt in into PEP-517 all people having a `pyproject.toml` into the `setuptools` backend.
-Now with this issue even packages that haven't opted in to PEP-517 started to break.
+To simplify its code base, pip decided to opt all people having a `pyproject.toml` into the `setuptools` backend.
+With this issue even packages that hadn't opted in to PEP-517 started to break.
 To fix this, `setuptools` added a new build backend (`setuptools.build_meta:__legacy__`) designed to be used by frontends as a default when the build backend is left unspecified; when projects add the `build-backend` key, they will have to also change their `setup.py` to either add the source root to their `sys.path` or avoid importing from the source root.

 ### self bootstrapping backends